 The other gate we came across was the Porta San Matteo, at the north western side of town, also dating back to 1262.

-San Gimignano is a small walled medieval hill-top town in Tuscany, Italy, about a 35 minute drive north-west of Siena and about the same distance southwest of Florence.
+Favorite thing: San Gimignano is a small walled medieval hill-top town in Tuscany, Italy, about a 35 minute drive north-west of Siena and about the same distance southwest of Florence.
 It is mainly famous for its medieval architecture, especially its towers.
 Because of its position atop a hill the skyline can be seen for several miles outside the town.

 The town is also known for the white wine grown in the area, Vernaccia di San Gimignano.